Hazor-Hellscream/Project-Hellscream-Info/README.md

 ## Rule List

- By reading this you fully agree to the terms and rules laid out for Abolition-WoW.
+ By reading this you fully agree to the terms and rules laid out for Project-Hellscream.
 Remember to read through these rules in a complete manner, and to follow them respectively.
-Failing to do so may result in temporary or permanent suspension of your account here on Abolition-WoW.
+Failing to do so may result in temporary or permanent suspension of your account here on Project-Hellscream.
 Any questions or issues with said rules, or translations required should be mentioned to a staff member.
 By default your status as a player will not be taken into account while you are playing, being a Premium member does not protect you from bans, mutes, or other lockouts that may be experienced.
 Rules
 ## Felony Offenses - No matter the circumstance, these rules are almost always not appealable, and carry heavier punishments than Misdemeanor offenses.
 Requires notice of punishment unless it is beyond a doubt that the suspect is doing the offense.